sumo300/biggy/README.md

 The code above will create a SQLite database file named `TestDb.db` in our <Project Root>/Data directory if a db by that name does not already exist, and then also create a table named artistdocuments (again, if one doesn't already exist).

 ## Get All Relational With It...
 Biggy works with relational data too.
+When we want to read/write standard relational data, we use the RelationalStore implementation instead of DocumentStore.

 We could pull down the SQLite version of [Chinook Database](http://chinookdatabase.codeplex.com/), drop it in our ../../Data directory, and work with some ready-to-use sample data to do some fancy querying with LINQ: